OpusOpenFinance/Shopee/docs/en/Open-Finance/Plataforma-OpusOpenFinance/Implantação/OOF-Deploy.md

 The entire infrastructure of the Opus Open Finance Platform is built using Terraform scripts.
 To facilitate infrastructure-as-code management, we use **Terragrunt**, a tool that provides an abstraction layer to simplify common Terraform tasks such as managing configurations, dependencies, and environments.
 This makes the implementation and maintenance process easier for users.

 Some of the key features of Terragrunt include its **hierarchical model**, where configurations are inherited from "parent" files using the `include` block.
-To better understand this functionality, it is recommended to read the article provided by the Terragrunt team: [link](https://terragrunt.gruntwork.io/docs/features/keep-your-terragrunt-architecture-dry/).
+To better understand this functionality, it is recommended to read the [article provided by the Terragrunt team](https://terragrunt.gruntwork.io/docs/features/keep-your-terragrunt-architecture-dry/).

 The structure is divided into two main components: **Core** and **Client**, which are described in detail in the **Hierarchy** section.